jorgemcdev/vorteex-frontend/README.md

 # Vorteex frontend

-This repo is a from my React Redux mentoring work to build a OpenSouce frontend solution for IT security teams for collecting and processing security feeds using a message queuing protocol.
+This repo is a React Redux project to build a OpenSouce Frontend solution for IT security teams for collecting and processing security feeds.

 :) NO BACKEND AVAILABLE